Jewish revolt against Heraclius: Dating Byzantine return

 Walter Emil Kaegi puts the death of Kavad II in September 629.
 The Persian succession between 628 and 632 becomes confused and different historians give different succession timelines.
 In the period following the death of Kavad II, up to six different individual are said to have reigned, these are Ardashir III, Shahrbaraz, Borandukht, Shapur-i Shahrvaraz, Azarmidokht and Farrukh Hormizd.
 Negotiations continued with Shahrbaraz being the real power.
 Antiochus records that Heraclius made an agreement with Ardashir III with Shahrbaraz acting as intermediary, Nikephoros gives a date of July 629 at Arabissos.
 Walter Emil Kaegi sees this July 629 meeting as representing an earlier negotiation with Shahrbaraz preceding the death of Kavad II.
 Nikephoros exaggerated and confused the record by claiming that Hormizd succeeded Kavad II.
 Claiming Hormizd sent his son to Heraclius' court.

 Heraclius was in Constantinople in 629 where he issued a "novel", or law, that went into effect on 1 April 629.
 At Arabissos Heraclius and Shahrbaraz would agree on new borders.
 To seal the deal Shahrbaraz's son Niketas and another of his brothers came to live at the Byzantine court, having been held for a time in central Mesopotamia practically as hostages.
 They arrived along with the True Cross.
 The Holy Sponge was attached to the cross in a special ceremony in Constantinople on 14 September 629.
 The Holy Lance followed reaching Constantinople on 28 October 629.
 It is probable that at this time, Niketas converted to Christianity; as he was his father's heir-apparent, this opened the prospect of the Christianization of Persia should Shahrbaraz be able to maintain his power there.

 Heraclius would not have entered Jerusalem while the Persian troop presence persisted.
 Heraclius brother Theodore had encounter resistance at Edessa and Heraclius would not have exposed himself to similar danger.
 Shahrbaraz had Ardashir III assassinated and took control of the Persian Empire from 27 April 630 to 9 June 630.
 The 630 date would also have the advantage of matching the date for the Fast of Heraclius.

 Discourse

 Reconciliation attempts

-Heraclius came as victor into the country and the Jews of Tiberias and Nazareth, under the leadership of Benjamin of Tiberias, surrendered and asked for his protection.
-It is said that Benjamin even accompanied Heraclius on his voyage to Jerusalem and Benjamin was persuaded to convert, Benjamin obtained a general pardon for himself and the Jews.
+Heraclius came as victor into the country, and the Jews of Tiberias and Nazareth, under the leadership of Benjamin of Tiberias, surrendered and asked for his protection.
+It is said that Benjamin even accompanied Heraclius on his voyage to Jerusalem and was persuaded to convert, obtaining a general pardon for himself and the Jews.
 He was baptized in Nablus in the house of Eustathios, an influential Christian.
-However once Heraclius reached Jerusalem broke his promise to Benjamin of Tiberias after seeing the mass graves at the Mamilla Reservoir.
+However, once Heraclius reached Jerusalem, he broke his promise to Benjamin of Tiberias after seeing the mass graves at the Mamilla Reservoir.
 Some modern scholars ascribe the story of the "Oath of Heraclius" to the realm of legend, doubting that Heraclius ever made such a promise, or else view his alleged reluctance to break the oath as a product of later apologists.